illoxian/persistent-phylogeny/README.md

 # Persistent Phylogeny

-An implementation for the persistent phylogeny polynomial-time algorithm described the article [Solving the Persistent Phylogeny Problem in polynomial time](https://arxiv.org/abs/1611.01017).
+An implementation for the persistent phylogeny polynomial-time algorithm.

 ## Prerequisites